tfeb/tfeb-lisp-hax/README.md

 - if no return value is specified then the current values of all the bindings are returned;
 - if a single form is specified then all its values are returned (this is just like `do`);
-- if there are more than a single form, then then all the values from all of them are returned.
+- if there are more than a single form, then all the values from all of them are returned.

 To get the same behaviour as, for instance, `(do (...) (<test>) ...)` you therefore need to say `(doing (...) (<test> nil) ...)`: `(doing (...) (<test>) ...)` will return the current values of all the variables.